xrootd

 Returns

-> 0 -> parms present (more authentication needed) = 0 -> Entity present (authentication suceeded) < 0 -> einfo present (error has occured)
+> 0 -> parms present (more authentication needed) = 0 -> Entity present (authentication suceeded) < 0 -> einfo present (error has occurred)

 virtual int XrdSecProtocol::Decrypt ( const char * inbuff,